 “Ewwww, okra is gross.
 I can’t stand slimy okra!”

 If you love fried green tomatoes… things southerners understand, you’ll love fried okra.
-We’re not talking about healthy eating here… but good old fashioned comfort food, southern fried style.
+We’re not talking about healthy eating here… but good old fashioned comfort food, southern fried kind.

 However, there are healthier ways to “fry okra”, such as cooking in an air fryer or roasting okra pods in the oven that taste just as good without all the oil.